NotationCapital/Operating-Manual/README.md

 ## Why We Exist

-__Our mission is to be the most helpful venture firm in the world for founders on day 0 of a new technology company__.
+__Our mission is to be the most helpful venture firm in the world for technical founding teams on day 0 of a new startup__.
 We believe all the glory to be had is in working with founders before what they’re building becomes obviously of value, even if it means investing in products and markets that (initially) seem fringe.

-We focus on 8-10 new projects per year that tend to be tech heavy, scalable software products, and based in NYC.
+We invest in 8-10 new projects per year that tend to be tech heavy, scalable software products, and often based in NYC.

 ## Who We Are

 Notation is a community of people dedicated to helping one another succeed.
 This includes the founders of Notation portfolio companies, our advisors, LP’s, and our broader network.
-We have two full-time partners at the firm:
+We have four full-time members at the firm:

-[Alex Lines](https://twitter.com/alexlines) - Focuses on hard tech, infrastructure, and product at Notation.
-He's a software engineer and has been building products and companies in New York for over ten years, most recently at betaworks.
+[Alex Lines](https://twitter.com/alexlines) - Focuses on infrastructure, hard tech & product.
+Engineer experienced in distributed systems & scalability, building products and companies in NY for over 10 years.

-[Nicholas Chirls](https://twitter.com/nchirls) - Focuses on product, marketing, and capital raising at Notation.
-Previously, Nick was Head of Seed Investing at betaworks, and also led product for several internal betaworks projects as well as previous startups.
+[Nicholas Chirls](https://twitter.com/nchirls) - Focuses on product, growth, and capital raising.
+Previously Head of Seed Investing at betaworks and led product for several betaworks projects and previous startups.

+[Katherine Wu](https://twitter.com/katherineykwu) - Makes investments and supports Notation companies.
+She has a legal background with experience in business development and growth at a NYC seed-stage startup.

+[Thomas Bailey](https://www.linkedin.com/in/thomas-bailey-b6827234/) - Leads cryptocurrency and blockchain investing.
+An angel investor in blockchain projects for the previous six years, and has also built large-scale crypto-mining facilities.

 Through our slack channel, email lists, events, and other places where we build community, we encourage every person in our network to participate.
 Over the past few years, for example, this has led to a significant number of key hires, customers, and investor introductions.
 Notation is a diverse professional community that respects one another, but we also find ways to enjoy each other’s company, and try to have some fun along the way :-)

-Our core limited partners and advisors include some really [amazing people](https://notation.vc/who-we-are/), who are more than willing to spend time with and help the Notation portfolio companies.
+Our core limited partners and advisors make up an [incredible group of people](https://notation.vc/who-we-are/), who are often happy to spend time with and help the Notation portfolio companies.
 We’ve also found that the Notation founders regularly find ways to help one another without our direct involvement, which we love because it shows that the community we’re building stands on its own.

 ## Notation In Practice

 We've raised two separate funds for Notation.
 Our first fund was an $8M proof of concept fund that we raised in 2015 to invest in 30 NYC based pre-seed stage companies.
 Our second fund is a $28M fund that we’re currently investing.
-Both funds include a combination of institutional and individual limited partners that are critical to the Notation community - [we’ve listed all of them publicly](https://notation.vc/who-we-are/), which we think is unique for a venture capital firm. __In our current iteration, our average check size is $400k and we prefer to lead or co-lead the first financing, which tends to be about $500k-$1M total.__ These numbers are on average and not one size fits all or hard rules.
+We've published both of our fundraising decks, which can be found [here](https://www.slideshare.net/Notation/presentations).
+Both funds include a combination of institutional and individual limited partners that are critical to the Notation community - [we’ve listed all of them publicly](https://notation.vc/who-we-are/), which we think is unique for a venture capital firm. __In our current iteration, our average check size is $500k and we prefer to lead or co-lead the first financing, which tends to be about $1M total.__ These numbers are on average and not one size fits all or hard rules.

 __What does a “first-check” investor actually mean?__ To us, it means (1) working with founders at the true beginning of a company, in many cases simply an idea or potential market that has become an obsession.
 We love side projects, and there’s very little we’d consider “too early” to be potentially investable.
 It also means (2) a disciplined approach to running an early stage experiment in order to learn whether or not it makes sense to continue onwards.
 This is why we prefer founding teams who choose to raise capital thoughtfully and appreciate resource constraints, rather than simply raising as much money as possible from whoever will pay the highest price.

-We occasionally consider companies that are further along, what most folks these days consider “institutional seed” (team built out, product in market, some early data), but this represents a smaller part of our practice (maybe 1-2 opportunistic investments per year).
+We occasionally consider companies that are further along, what most folks these days consider “institutional seed” (team built out, product in market, some early data), but this represents a smaller part of our practice (1-2 opportunistic investments per year).

 If you think that we can be helpful given the way we work (more details below), please do reach out!
 The best way to get in touch is either through someone in our network, or simply by sending us an email directly.
 We do our best to respond to every message we receive.